 Splitting a list based on chunk size is possible.
 The result of splitting a list into n equal parts is another list, this time with the same number of list items.
 Some lists will have one more element than others if n is not evenly divided by the length of the list being split.

-Split A List in Python Using Its Length
+1. Split A List into Two Half Using Its Length in Python

 #Initializing the List to get the it split givenList = [1,2,3,4,5,6,7,8,9,10] #getting the length of the list using len() sizeOfList = len(givenList) #Printing the List in using size from the middle #By Splitting the list in two equal sizes midIndex = int(sizeOfList/2) print(givenList[:midIndex]) print(givenList[midIndex:])